mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/aggregates.md

 Secondly, there is a lot of wiring that needs to be done.
 By placing all of that into a stateless, separate class rather than in the functionally oriented use cases we can avoid having to rewrite a lot of code.

-At the end of the day it is not about being orthodox but by being clear and domain-oriented in our code.
+At the end of the day, it is not about being orthodox but being clear and domain-oriented in our code.
 I am sure Evans and Vernon and others might find any number of details to complain about, but the way _it actually is_ implemented is hopefully clear enough; this is the real goal, not dogmatism.

 ### Why is this a Domain Service and not an Aggregate?